Bit of local desert exploring visiting Fan Hill, Berdoo Canyon, Fargo Canyon, Thermal Canyon. Pretty day out on the desert.

 East on Dinah Shore, south on Cathedral Canyon, west on 111 to downtown PS, then east on Tahquitz to home.
 Pretty good loop taking 56 minutes.

-Hiked from the tramway up Mt.
+Hiked from the tramway to Mt.
 San Jacinto.
 Got to the summit cabin in 1 hour 42 minutes.
-2 minutes faster than last week.
+Personal record time.

 City/canyon loop taking 1 hour 20 minutes.
 Good ride with overcast sky keeping the temps down a bit.